webpy/webpy.github.com/cookbook/streaming_large_files.md

 # How to Stream Large Files

 This is an example of how you can use web.py to stream large files.
-You'll find it DOES work as advertised, but there are some protocol changes you may have to make to stream files of certain types to certain clients.
+You'll find it DOES work as advertised, but you need to make sure you add the Transfer-Encoding chunked header for it to display properly.
+Otherwise the browser will buffer all data before displaying it to you.

-You need the content type and chunked header to make things show up correctly on a typical web browser.
+You can't mix basic string and Yield returns in the same method.
+If you use Yield, you'll have to use yield for everything because your function becomes a generator.

 Simple Example

     # Simple streaming server demonstration
+    # Uses time.sleep to emulate a large file read
     import web
     import time